Beware of Premature Termination of Workers’ Compensation Benefits

 Vocational Counseling

 Your employer’s insurance company may try to evaluate your ability to work by requesting a vocational evaluation.
-This will require you to have a meeting with a labor expert chosen by the insurance company.
-The evaluator will assess your work experience and ask you a series of questions to determine fields that you are eligible to work in.
+This will require you to meet with a labor expert chosen by the insurance company.
+The evaluator will assess your work experience and ask questions to determine the fields in which you can work.

 It is important to note that statements that are made to a vocational expert may also be used to alter or terminate your benefits.

-If your employer or their insurance carrier requested you to perform any of the above activities, they are considering modifying or terminating your benefits.
+If your employer or insurance carrier requests you to perform any of the above activities, they consider modifying or terminating your benefits.
 Before you complete any of these tests or meetings, you should speak with an experienced workers’ comp attorney.
 Our firm can help you prepare for a vocational meeting or medical examination and even accompany you to ensure that your rights are not violated.

-We Can Help You Fight The Termination Of Your Benefits
+We Can Help You Fight the Termination of Benefits

-If your employer is attempting to terminate your workers’ comp benefits, you should consult with an experienced Delaware County termination of benefits lawyer today.
-At Schmidt, Kirifides & Rassias, our dedicated legal team possesses over 100 years of combined legal experience that we will use to help you reclaim your workers’ compensation benefits.
-Call our office at 610-892-9300 or contact us online.
+If your employer attempts to terminate your workers’ comp benefits, you should consult with an experienced Delaware County termination of benefits lawyer today.
+At Schmidt, Kirifides, Rassias, & Rio, our dedicated legal team possesses over 100 years of combined legal experience that we will use to help you reclaim your workers’ compensation benefits.
+Call our office or contact us online.

 Practice Areas